Most Shopify store owners track two things: traffic and sales. Maybe conversion rate when they’re being thorough.

 A session counts as “engaged” in GA4 if any of these happen:

 Engagement rate is the percentage of sessions that meet at least one of those criteria.
-It’s the inverse of bounce rate, but smarter — a visitor who spends a minute on your product page counts as engaged even if they don’t click anywhere else.
+It’s the inverse of bounce rate but smarter.
+A visitor who spends a minute on your product page counts as engaged even when they don’t click anywhere else.

 You’ll find it in GA4 under Reports → Engagement → Overview.